ChillkroeteTTS/ccf-analysis-of-two-coupled-ou-processes/src/notes.md

 **Todos**

 - Plot the ACF of the OU and of the powering noise in one graph to see similarity
-- I
+> The data shows that the Ohrnstein-Uhlenbeck process maintains a higher autocorrelation than the corresponding noise.
+However the autocorrelation does not decrease with increasing lack which would be expected by an OU Process.
+Also interesting is, that an increasing tau and thus a decreasing relaxation force doesn't change the autocorrelation.

 ### Correlation between factor 'e' and max(ccf)
 **What I saw in the measurements**

 >AS suggested by the correlation graph between e and max(ccf) and the ccf plots, the peak value of the ccf rises linear with e.
 This is intuitively explainable by 'e' controlling the mixin of the noises powering both ou processes where 1 means they are powered by the same noise.
 However, the ccf never reaches 1 (total identity), since both ou processes have different memories. s

 **Todos**

 ### Correlation between the width of the ccf peak and the AC of the driving noise
 **What I saw in the measurements**
 > Looking at the CCF and the ACF of the noise powering the ou-process, a correlation between the width of the ccf peak and the